MindPort-GmbH/VR-Builder-Core/Documentation/QuickstartGuide.md

 # Acknowledgements

-The VR Process Gizmo is based on the open source edition of the [Innoactive Creator](https://www.innoactive.io/creator).
+The VR Builder is based on the open source edition of the [Innoactive Creator](https://www.innoactive.io/creator).
 While Innoactive helps enterprises to scale VR training, we adopted this tool to provide value for smaller content creators looking to streamline their processes.

 We too believe in the value of open source and will continue to support this approach together with Innoactive and the open source community around it.

 This guide was originally part of the Innoactive Creator documentation.
-As some functionalities of the VR Process Gizmo are similar to the original Creator, it may also be useful to check the [documentation for the Innoactive Creator](https://developers.innoactive.de/documentation/creator/v2.11.1/).
+As some functionalities of the VR Builder are similar to the original Creator, it may also be useful to check the [documentation for the Innoactive Creator](https://developers.innoactive.de/documentation/creator/v2.11.1/).

-# Getting Started with the VR Process Gizmo
+# Getting Started with the VR Builder

-This guide outlines the first steps after successfully importing the VR Project Gizmo.
+This guide outlines the first steps after successfully importing the VR Builder.
 It will help you to create your first basic training application in 5 steps.
-During the process, you will get familiar with the basic user interface of the Unity Editor and the VR Process Gizmo.
-You will also learn the basic concepts required to successfully create a training application using the VR Process Gizmo.
+During the process, you will get familiar with the basic user interface of the Unity Editor and the VR Builder.
+You will also learn the basic concepts required to successfully create a training application using the VR Builder.

 ## Step 1: Create Course

 In case you are new to Unity, you see an empty Unity project, which usually includes a **Scene** window, a **Hierarchy** of 3D objects of your scene.
 This is currently empty and only contains a `Main Camera` and `Directional Light`, the Inspector (might also be empty currently), and on the lower end of the Unity window, a **Project Hierarchy and Console** window (see figure 1).

-![Unity Layout](images/unityWindows.png "Getting Familiar with Unity - The Unity Layout") *Figure 1: Get familiar with Unity windows: hierachy, scene, inspector and project hierachy and console.*
+![Unity Layout](images/unityWindows.png "Getting Familiar with Unity - The Unity Layout") *Figure 1: Get familiar with Unity windows: hierarchy, scene, inspector and project hierarchy and console.*

-By importing VR Process Gizmo, you will have a new element in the `Tools` menu, called `VR Process Gizmo` (see Fig. 2).
+By importing VR Builder, you will have a new element in the `Tools` menu, called `VR Builder` (see Fig. 2).
 A `Create New Course` Wizard is open.

   > After Importing, the `Create New Course` Wizard should open.
-In case it is not open, select `Create New Course` from the top menu `VR Process Gizmo`.
+In case it is not open, select `Create New Course` from the top menu `VR Builder`.

 ## Step 2: Select Demo Scene